Jesus went out into the desert, a desert a lot like ours,

 or that God will change other people.

-In Lent, it is good to ask God to change us.
+In Lent, we ask God to change us.

 Invite Jesus to cast out whatever is in you

-that is less than your true heart, less than your soul.
+that is less than your true heart, less than your very soul.

 Invite Jesus to set you free to be who God made you to be,